deekshith-bommisetty/Apparel-Shopping-Cart---React-Redux/README.md

 - Implement React Components For Product List, Filter, Cart
 - Managing Component State using Redux, React-Redux and - Redux-Thunk
 - Creating Animations Using React-Reveal and Add Routes using React-Routers
-- Build Backend using Node, Express, MongoDB and Mongoose
+- Built Backend using Node, Express, MongoDB and Mongoose
 - Deployed on Heroku servers and MongoDB Atlas was used for database